 On the top left corner, a ”radar” identifying the most likely and most dangerous risks our company has to dodge.

 Our main risk was related with the marketing strategy, as focusing on a niche market (weight lifters) inside an already existing market segment (gym goers) was quite risky.

 On the left bottom corner we have the journey for the following months, with the milestones to be achieved.
-The most important milestones to achieve is having the product manufactured soon and implementing and executing properly business-related activities, such an updated accounting and a guerrilla marketing strategy to optimize our costs.
+The most important milestones to achieve are having the product manufactured soon and executing properly business-related activities.

 On the right top corner we have a major risk analysis situation.
-In this case, we decided to focus on the lean startup approach we are focusing on, and the costs already incurred.
-Analyzing this situation, we understood we could have minimized some of the existing costs, and we are already taking this into account for current decisions.
+We decided to focus on the lean startup approach we are focusing on, and the costs already incurred.
+Analyzing this situation, we understood we could have minimized some of the existing costs.

 Finally, the bottom right picture is a decision-based chart analyzing the pros and cons of a given decision.
-As explained before, we have focused on the target market approach.
 By targeting a small niche market, we can capture more value added in customers and attract them for future products.
 However, a coming company competing on price imitating our product could easily take away our market.
 On the other hand, focusing on a broader market makes easier to achieve a higher volume of sales (more income), but having to compete in price and value to customers for different niche markets.

 I have not only enjoyed using these tools during the year, but also found them really useful for the modeling of the startup strategy.